atorresbr/sopaspades/README.md

    `sudo make install`

-   **Important**: If you have previously installed OpenSpades or any modified version of OpenSpades, you have to uninstall it manually by `sudo rm -rf /usr/local/share/games/openspades` before installing a new one.
+   **Important**: If you have previously installed OpenSpades or any modified version of OpenSpades, you have to uninstall it manually by `sudo rm -rf /usr/local/share/games/openspades` or `sudo rm -rf /usr/local/share/games/sopaspades` before installing a new one.

 5. Launch: